leifcr/adb-wifi-connector/readme.md

 Using ADB:

-`adb shell am start -n "no.normedia.adbwificonnector/.WiFiConnectActivity/disconnect" -e "ssid" "myssid"`
+`adb shell am start -n "no.normedia.adbwificonnector/.WiFiConnectActivity" -a "disconnect" -e "ssid" "myssid" --activity-clear-task`

 On an interactive shell:

-`am start -n "no.normedia.adbwificonnector/.WiFiConnectActivity/disconnect" -e ssid "myssid"`
+`am start -n "no.normedia.adbwificonnector/.WiFiConnectActivity" -a "disconnect" -e ssid "myssid" --activity-clear-task`